 7-Eleven Parent Files For Chapter 11 Bankruptcy Protecton

-DALLAS (AP) _ Southland Corp., owner of the 7-Eleven chain that pioneered convenience store shopping, filed for protection from creditors Wednesday, driven into federal bankruptcy court by a $4.9 billion debt-financed takeover and tough competition.
+DALLAS (AP) _ Southland Corp., owner of the 7-Eleven chain that pioneered convenience store shopping, filed for protection from its creditors Wednesday.
+The company was driven into federal bankruptcy court by tough competition and the burdens of paying off a $4.9 billion debt-financed takeover.

-The Chapter 11 filing came just after midnight, ending months of negotiations that had failed to persuade enough creditors to go along with a refinancing that would have paid them pennies on the dollar for their $1.8 billion in bonds and given them 25 percent of the restructured company.
+The Chapter 11 filing came just after midnight, ending months of negotiations that had failed to persuade enough creditors to go along with a refinancing.
+The plan would have paid them pennies on the dollar for their $1.8 billion in bonds and given them ownership of 25 percent of the company.

-Along with the filing, which listed assets of $2.53 billion and liabilities of $3.38 billion, Southland submitted a ″prepackaged″ reorganization plan that had been approved by about 90 percent of the debtholders, enough to win confirmation in bankruptcy court.
+The filing listed assets of $2.53 billion and liabilities of $3.38 billion.
+With the filing, Southland submitted a ″prepackaged″ reorganization plan that had been approved by about 90 percent of the debtholders, enough to win confirmation in bankruptcy court.

-The plan is essentially the same as the one that failed to win 95 percent support of the several classes of bondholders by Tuesday’s deadline.
+The plan is essentially the same as a proposal that failed to win the support of 95 percent of the company’s bondholders.
+Creditors refused to go along with the plan unless the bondholders agreed by Tuesday.

-Southland has been struggling since 1987 when the founding Thompson family, fearing a takeover by the Belzbergs of Canada, took the company private in a $4.9 billion leveraged buyout.
+Southland has been struggling since 1987 when the founding Thompson family, fearing a takeover by the Belzbergs of Canada, took the company private.
+They bought control from public shareholders in a $4.9 billion deal financed with borrowing.

-The LBO, second highest ever at the time, became more expensive on Oct.
+The buyout, which at the time was the nation’s second biggest, became more expensive on Oct.
 19, 1987, when the Dow Jones industrial average plunged 508 points.
-The crash made it more difficult and more expensive to arrange financing for the deal.
+The crash made it more difficult and more expensive to arrange financing.

-Southland first proposed its restructuring in March of this year, acknowledging that dwindling profits would make it impossible to meet the debt brought on by the 1987 buyout.
+Southland first proposed buying back its bonds at a discount in March, acknowledging that dwindling profits would make it impossible to meet the debt brought on by the 1987 buyout.

 At first, Southland proposed selling 75 percent of the company for $400 million to Ito-Yokado Co.
 Ltd. and Seven-Eleven Japan Co.
-Ltd., its Japanese franchisees.
+Ltd., its Japanese franchise holders.

-The Thompson family would keep 15 percent and the creditors would get the rest, along with new securities.
+The Thompson family were to keep 15 percent and the creditors would get the rest, along with new securities.

 However, creditors forced Southland to require that 95 percent of the bondholders go along before they would agree to the swap, and the threshold proved too high to meet by this week’s deadline.